Proce2/starship-pwsh-setup/README.md

 # Starship for PowerShell 7+ with VSCode Integration

-A clean, efficient setup for PowerShell 7+ with the [Starship prompt](https://starship.rs) that **preserves VSCode terminal features** and **fixes Copilot Prompt Symbol issues**.
+A clean setup for PowerShell 7+ with the [Starship prompt](https://starship.rs) that **preserves VSCode terminal features** and **fixes Copilot Prompt Symbol issues**.

 ## Why This Setup?

-**The Problem**: Using Starship directly in VSCode terminals breaks important features:
+Using Starship directly in VSCode terminals breaks important features:
 - ❌ No command status indicators (blue circle for success / red X in red circle for failure)
 - ❌ Lost IntelliSense and autocomplete features
 - ❌ GitHub Copilot Prompt Symbol doesn't show, and Copilot agent stops working

-**The Solution**: This setup maintains full VSCode terminal functionality while giving you beautiful Starship prompts when you want them.
-Toggle Starship ON in specific terminals for enhanced prompts, while leaving other terminals with normal prompt for full Copilot agent functionality.
+This setup maintains full VSCode terminal functionality while giving you Starship prompts when you want them.

 ## Prerequisites